jaluoma/pruju-ai/README.md

 WS_ENDPOINT="https://your-moodle-instance.edu/webservice/rest/server.php"
 WS_STORAGE="moodle_data"
 ```
-Running the `moodle.py` script will read files from your course in Moodle and embed them in a FAISS vector store in a directory specified in the `WS_STORAGE` environment variable, followed by "`_vdb`" (e.g., `moode_data_vdb`).
+Running the `moodle.py` script will read files (from File and Folder resources) from your course in Moodle and embed them in a FAISS vector store in a directory specified in the `WS_STORAGE` environment variable, followed by "`_vdb`" (e.g., `moode_data_vdb`).
+The script will also read posts to the _Announcements_ forum.

 ```bash
 python3 moodle.py
 ```

 You can then copy the `index.faiss` and `index.pkl` files to your course material folder (`CHAT_DATA_FOLDER/faiss_index`).
 The script also includes Moodle links to the text chucks consumed by the vector store, so it's advisable to add something like this to the system prompt: `Make sure to include hyperlinks to allow easy access to the materials.` This allows the user to click on the links and see the contents of the original files on Moodle.
-Make sure that the access token is associated with the appropriate permissions on the Moodle end.
+Make sure that the access token is associated with the appropriate permissions on the Moodle end. _Please think carefully what you want your app to have access to!_

 ## Qdrant vector database